 AI for Aliens and Predators is a bit more brainless.
 Aliens just run and attack.
 No sneak attacks, no “coming out of the walls.”
 They may surprise you by virtue of moving silently, and they may surround you by virtue of all running at you at once, but in general, these are just happy accidents.
 Their best move is a zig-zag pattern to throw off your aim, if they’re given enough distance.
 They will also be smart enough to run to the edge of an intersecting hallway and wait you out.
 They’re not always going to charge after you – in this case, they’ll wait for you to make the dangerous first move toward them.

 One critical point is their acid blood, which will hurt you if killed at close range, and will also leave a burny puddle on the floor that will damage you every time you walk over it.
-Some consideration should be given on when to shoot – such as drawing them out from doors before dropping them.
-Speaking of doors, Aliens can never open them.
+The acid blood never goes away, so some consideration should be given on when to shoot – such as drawing them out from doors before dropping them.
+Speaking of doors, AI Aliens can never open them.
 While you can’t weld anything shut in this game, tactically opening and closing doors has the same corralling effect.
 Many a time I’ve had a wonderfully tense moment as I rush through a doorway, smash the action button, and watch the doors come together to seal off a horde of them in pursuit.

 Meanwhile, AI Predators are just a disappointment.
 They’re big, tough, and love to toss out deadly plasma balls, but they are anything but smart.
 They come in and out of cloak seemingly at random, which at best just throws off your aim.
 You can always spot and follow them with the motion tracker.
 They will play recorded taunts so you know they’re close, but you won’t get any sense that you’re being hunted intelligently.
 Mostly you’ll roll your eyes hard because now there’s a big, dumb distraction you’ve got to waste a lot of your best ammo on.